emberjs/website/source/guides/rails.md

 This will generate a new array controller called `Photoblog.photosController` inside the `app/assets/javascripts/ember/controllers/photos_controller.js` file.
 Note that this file also creates a class called `Photoblog.PhotosController`.
 This allows you to easily create new instances of the controller for unit testing without having to reset singletons to their original state.

+### Troubleshooting

+We'll update this page with common issues as they come up.
+In the mean time, see our [Ember.js community](/community) page for more info on how to get help.